 In addition to these methods, seeking guidance from a credit counsellor offers another avenue beyond traditional consolidation loans.
 A professional counsellor can help holistically assess your financial situation and provide tailored advice based on your circumstances.

-Credit counselling may be suitable for individuals who need personalizedz support in managing their finances effectively without taking out new loans or impacting their credit scores further.
+Credit counselling may be suitable for individuals who need personalized support in managing their finances effectively without taking out new loans or further impacting their credit scores.

 Assessing the Impact on Credit Scores